Who am I?

 For your information, you should know that a corporate headshot session done in a studio costs 180 euros (excl.
-VAT), a child’s portrait session or a lifestyle family photo shoot done at home or in the place of your choice costs 390 euros (incl.
-VAT) (including travel in Brussels).
+VAT), a child’s portrait session or a lifestyle family photo shoot at home or in the place of your choice costs 470 euros (incl.
+VAT and transport in Brussels).

 Flash is a very powerful and creative tool.
 Unfortunately, it affects spontaneity too much.
 Here again, I made a choice by working with natural lighting This involves shooting between sunrise and sunset.
 I only use flash for LinkedIn profile pictures taken with studio lighting as well as some event pictures taken in low light.

 Most of my clients had never been in front of a professional photographer’s camera before.
 Often I heard “I’m not photogenic, I’m always nervous when someone takes a picture of me, how will you handle it? ”.